SuperTed: Public Service Film

 SuperTed, along with Spotty and his sister Blotch, appeared in a Public Information Film sponsored by the Green Cross Code in 1986.
 The film, commissioned by the Central Office of Information, was entitled "Super Safe with SuperTed", and featured the three characters being flown to Earth by SuperTed, in order to teach Spotty how to cross the road safely after he nearly gets hit by a car by recklessly rushing across the road on the planet Spot (his home), to talk to his sister.
 It was included in two episode compilation videos: Magic of SuperTed (1986) and The Biggest Ever SuperTed Video (1994).

 SuperTed proceeds during the animation to teach Spotty the right way to cross the road, including not running, not standing behind vehicles, etc. He then warns the viewer: "Remember, I can't be there to save you, especially on the planet Earth".
 The animated "setting" for the film was based on Castle Street in Cardiff city centre, Wales with Cardiff Castle as a backdrop.

-This SuperTed public information film was first broadcast on the BBC on 26 March 1986 and was later rebroadcast and edited as a short commercial.
+This SuperTed public information film was first broadcast on the BBC on 26 March 1986 and was later rebroadcast and edited as a short commercial which aired on BBC1.